MicrosoftDocs/dynamics-365-customer-engagement/ce/omnichannel/chat-dynamics365-customer-service-demo-data.md

 ## Verify demo data installation

-Verify the number of records and types of entities listed in **Fabrikam** fictitious scenario appear as expected as a sanity check.
+Verify that the number of records and types of entities listed in the **Fabrikam** fictitious scenario appear as expected.

 After the demo data completely loads, do the following: